 Management of conflicts of interest

-Along with the Code of Ethics, the Code of Conduct establishes the fundamental principles underpinning the bank’s reputation and frames the values that the bank upholds in its day-to-day operations.
-It is the ethical frame of reference governing the bank’s internal and external relationships and describing the standards of conduct that all of Mediobanca’s employees and freelancers must uphold.
+The Code of Conduct establishes the fundamental principles underpinning the bank’s reputation and frames the values that the bank upholds in its day-to-day operations.
+It is the ethical frame of reference governing the bank’s and the Group's internal and external relationships and describing the standards of conduct that all of Mediobanca’s and the Group's employees and freelancers must uphold.

 The fundamental values are:

-Violations of the Code of Conduct and internal regulations may affect employees’ bonuses and result in disciplinary action according to the gravity, entity and external impact of the breach.
+Violations of the Code of Conduct and internal regulations may affect employees’ variable remuneration and result in disciplinary action according to the gravity, entity and external impact of the breach.

-Under Italian Legislative Decree no. 231 of 8 June 2001, companies may be held liable and consequently sanctioned for certain crimes that directors or employees commit or attempt to commit in the interest of their company or to its benefit.
-However, companies are not liable if they have adopted and effectively implemented organizational, management and control models to prevent these crimes and if they have established a supervisory body responsible for monitoring the functioning and compliance of the models.
+Under Italian Legislative Decree no. 231/2001, companies may be held liable and consequently sanctioned for certain crimes that directors or employees commit or attempt to commit in the interest of their company or to its benefit.
+However, companies my not be liable if they have adopted and effectively implemented organizational, management and control models to prevent these crimes and if they have established a supervisory body responsible for monitoring the functioning and compliance of the models.

 The organizational model includes:

-- a general section, which provides an overview of the model’s guiding and operating principles, along with legislative references;
+- a general section, which provides an overview of the model’s guiding and operating principles;

 We earn and preserve our business relationships solely on the basis of our service offer and our ability to meet customers’ specific needs.
 We do not act in any way that is or could appear to be intended to obtain or offer undue advantage and we work to prevent acts of bribery in the structuring and execution of transactions and business agreements.